SaiCharanPeetla/MedTrack-AWS-Cloud-Enabled-Healthcare-Management-System/README.md

 * Doctors to manage appointments
 * Doctors to submit diagnoses
 * Automovites notifications using AWS SNS
+The application uses **AWS DynamoDB** for database storage and integrates logging and health monitoring.
 ---
 ## 🚀 Features
 ### 👤 User Management